pnnl/dream_v3/README.md

 <li><em>Number of Station Locations Allowed</em> sets a range for how many nodes can be included in a single surface survey.
 Since surface surveys often measure change between surveys, survey size will remain constant across redeployments for a given campaign.
 By default, this value is set at 5%-40% of the total surface nodes.
 Hovering over these fields shows a tooltip with the total number of available surface nodes.</li>
 </ul>
 </li>
+<li><em>Maximum number of repeated surveys</em> determines the maximum number of times that a single point sensor can be moved, or the maximum number of times that a surface survey may be conducted.
+Surface surveys must be set to greater than 1 so that at least one reading is taken.
+It has a different meaning for different deployment methods.</li>
 <li><strong><em>Point Sensors</em></strong>
 <ul>
 <li>sets a cap on the number of vertical wells that be included in a monitoring campaign.
 The algorithm will explore different numbers of wells, and the number of wells will affect the cost objective, but this sets a hard limit on how many wells of any depth can be considered for the campaigns.
 Leaving the value empty means there is no cap.</li>
 <li><em>Minimum Distance Between Wells</em> constrains the wells to be at a certain distance from other wells.
 DREAM is limited by the model resolution that makes up the domain space and assumes that wells are placed in the center of the cell, for the purposes of distance calculations.
 In reality, a decision-maker will micro-site the recommended monitoring campaign to a location that makes sense.</li>
 <li><em>Cost Per Well</em> and <em>Cost of Well Per unit Depth</em> assigns a cost to each well and for the depth of each well, respectively.
 This factors into the maximum monitoring budget and the cost objective.
-A numeric value or &nbsp;an equation can be entered for each field that includes &lsquo;t&rsquo; as a variable for time.</li>
+A numeric value or an equation can be entered for each field that includes &lsquo;t&rsquo; as a variable for time.</li>
 </ul>
 </li>
 </ul>